WWE News: Triple H Says A ‘Huge Announcement’ On Women’s Wrestling Is Coming Very Soon

 There are actually a number of possibilities as to what Triple H’s “huge announcement” could be in regard to women’s wrestling.
 Some of the theories being thrown around on social media are:

-- An all women’s brand to include all women’s wrestlers from all current brands (Raw, SmackDown, and NXT)
+- An all-women’s brand to include all women’s wrestlers from all current brands (Raw, SmackDown, and NXT)

 - A pay-per-view event with a card that is nothing but women’s matches